simongriggdotinfo

 Another Auckland Star shot, in Jean Batten Pl., Auckland

 Buster provided most of the graphics for the band.
-After January 1978 he gave the band much of its direction and was its driving force, something which caused increasing friction with the other three core members.
-However its doubtful that without his drive the band would've survived as long as it did and had the influence it did on NZ rock'n'roll.
+After January 1978 he gave the band much of its direction and was its comericial driving force, which caused increasing friction with the original members.

 A poll on student radio in 2001 named Saturday Night as the best NZ single ever.